fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 > The lock and wipe commands are only available in Fleet Premium

-Each command must be in the correct XML format.

 For example, to restart a macOS host, we'll use the "Restart a Device" command documented by Apple [here](https://developer.apple.com/documentation/devicemanagement/restart_a_device#3384428).

 First, we'll need to create a `restart-device.xml` file locally with these contents: